marijnh/Eloquent-JavaScript/11_language.md

 {{index parsing}}

-Contrast this to the parser we wrote for the configuration file format in [Chapter 9](09_regexp.html#ini), which had a simple structure: it split the input into lines and handled those lines one at a time.
+Contrast this to the parser we wrote for the configuration file format in [Chapter ?](regexp#ini), which had a simple structure: it split the input into lines and handled those lines one at a time.
 There were only a few simple forms that a line was allowed to have.

 {{index recursion, [nesting, "of expressions"]}}